meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 #### Creating filter expressions with arrays

-Array expressions establish logical connectives by nesting arrays of strings. **They can have a maximum depth of two**—array filter expressions with three or more levels of nesting will throw an error.
+Array expressions establish logical connectives by nesting arrays of strings. **Array filters can have a maximum depth of two**—expressions with three or more levels of nesting will throw an error.

 Outer array elements are connected by an `AND` operator.
 The following expression returns `horror` movies directed by `Jordan Peele`: